Takahiro Toyokawa

 Takahiro Toyokawa (豊川 孝弘, Toyokawa Takahiro) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Toyokawa was born in Suginami, Tokyo on February 20, 1967.
 In December 1982, he entered the Japan Shogi Association's apprentice school at the rank 6-kyū under the guidance of shogi professional Kiyosaku Sekiya.
 He was promoted to the rank of 1-dan in 1985, and obtained full professional status and the rank of 4-dan in October 1991.

+Shogi professional

 Promotion history

 Toyokawa's promotion history is as follows: